DotPodcast/dotpodcast/content/posts/spec-v1.md

 ## The header object

 The header `_dotpodcast` object is the one that appears before the list of items.
 It contains information about the podcast itself, that isn't covered by the JSON Feed spec.
+The `_podcast` extension object can contain the following:

 - `version` (required, string) is the URL of the version of the format the feed uses.
 This is the version of the DotPodcast spec, not the
 JSON Feed format.
 Example: _http://dotpodcast.org/spec-v1_.